LiamLlamazares/math_blog/_posts/2022-11-03-Mallaivin-Calculus-6.md

-  Where in the first inequality we applied Fubini, Cauchy Schwartz, and the triangle inequality, and in the equality, we used our old calculation of the norm of the Malliavin derivative (link)
+  Where in the first inequality we applied Fubini, Cauchy Schwartz, and the triangle inequality, and in the equality, we used our old calculation of the [norm of the Malliavin derivative](https://nowheredifferentiable.com/2022-07-02-Malliavin-Calculus-3/#:~:text=DX.-,Proof.,-The%20proof%20of)

 <div>